 As the god of the sun and other important aspects of Greek life, Apollo features in a number of important myths, some of which tell us about Apollo himself and others which help explain features of ancient Greek life.

 The Birth of Apollo

 Apollo’s mother Leto had to face the jealousy of Zeus’s wife, Hera.
-Hera is known for taking vengeance upon all her husband’s lovers, but she was loved among people as a savior of marriages, as she was goddess of women, family, childbirth and marriages.
+Hera is known for taking vengeance upon all her husband’s lovers, but she was loved among people as a savior of marriage, as she was the goddess of women, family, childbirth, and marriage.

-Leta ran away to save herself and her child in the land of Delos, because Hera cursed her to never give birth.
-But Leta was able to give birth to twins in the secret land of Delos — the boy Apollo, the girl Artemis (goddess of hunt).
+Leto ran away to save herself and her child in the land of Delos because Hera cursed her to never give birth.
+But Leto was able to give birth to twins in the secret land of Delos — the boy Apollo, and the girl Artemis (goddess of the hunt).
 It is said that Artemis was born first and helped her mother in giving birth to Apollo on the mountain Cynthus.

 According to legend, Apollo was born on the seventh day of Thargelia, an ancient Greek month that corresponds roughly with the modern month of May.

 Apollo and the Killing of Python